django-oscar/django-oscar/README.rst

 .. _`contributing guidelines`: http://django-oscar.readthedocs.org/en/latest/contributing.html#playing-in-the-sandbox

-Note that the sandbox site is also available to browse at http://latest.oscarcommerce.com
+The sandbox site is also available to browse at http://latest.oscarcommerce.com

 Extensions